 Weather

-Contrary to popular myth, it does not always rain here!
-Bellingham gets 36 inches of measurable precipitation per year.
-That’s less than Miami (57 inches), New York City (43 inches) and Boston (42 inches).
-Yet none of those cities can claim to be among " the top ten cities in the nation with the cleanest air " (American Lung Association, 2002-2006).
+Contrary to popular myth, it does not always rain in Bellingham, WA!
+On average, Bellingham receives 36 inches of measurable precipitation per year with November and January tending to be the rainiest.
+That’s less than Miami (61 inches), New York City (42 inches), and Boston (43 inches).

 We acknowledge that Whatcom County is located on the unceded territory of the Coast Salish Peoples.
 They cared for the lands that included what we’d call the Puget Sound region, Vancouver Island and British Columbia since time immemorial.
 This gives us the great obligation and opportunity to learn how to care for our surrounding areas and all the natural and human resources we require to live.
 We express our deepest respect and gratitude for our indigenous neighbors, the Lummi Nation and Nooksack Tribe, for their enduring care and protection of our shared lands and waterways.